mikecat/train_conv_connector/ReadMe_en.txt

 This software is unofficial, and has no relationships with creators of TRAIN CREW and DenConv.

-Note:
-DenConv ver3.72 is not working well in developer's environment, so this software is not tested with the version.
-I recommend using ver3.70.

 ## Merits

 While TRAIN CREW can be controlled via the keyboard output function of DenConv,